Jatown3/Music-Finder/README.md

 -finding the top three songs by an artist -automatically updating the top 100 songs according the Billboard's charts -speech recognition for user inputs
--it can even calculate a rating based on how similar real lyrics are to those input